fkoncz/sfdc/README.md

 # sfdc
-SalesForce python dev work - originally created with SalesForce SDK v36 which was a while ago.
-Still however, you might find it useful how to use the almost entire scope of the developer SDK document.
+SalesForce python dev work

 Testing triggering Salesforce.com security systems for behavioral analysis.
 PoC.

+Originally created with SalesForce SDK v35/v46 which was a while ago.

+Still however, you might find it useful how to use the almost entire scope of the developer SDK document.

 Attack paths: